B.A. in Statistics

 Step 2: In this step, students will apply for the program via the Graduate Division for the M.S. portion.

-Matriculation into the graduate portion of the B.S.+1 M.S. program occurs in the Fall term following their final year, provided: (1) the grades on STAT 201AB are B and above.
-(2) the student has a cumulative GPA 3.0 or higher, and (3) the student completes the BS degree requirements by the end of senior year.
+Matriculation into the graduate portion of the B.S.+1 M.S. program occurs in the Fall term following their final year, provided: (1) the M.S. application is accepted, (2) throughout the final undergraduate year at UCR the student has a cumulative GPA 3.0 or higher, and (3) the student completes the BS degree requirements by the end of senior year.

-If you're interested in applying for this program, contact Dr. James Flegal at james.flegal@ucr.edu or Javier Ramirez at javier.ramirez@ucr.edu.
+If you're interested in applying for this program, contact Dr. Shujie Ma at shujie.ma@ucr.edu or Marlene Garcia at marlene.garcia@ucr.edu

 Please use this form to indicate interest and be evaluated for eligibility for the Statistics BS+MS. Once approved, you can file a petition to change the major for your UG degree: Statistics BS+MS Eligibility Form |